Robert Willis (hacker): Comic books

 Willis’s first comic series was called Paraneon, which included three titles: The Hive Network, Neon Skyline, and Portals.
 The books were originally launched as a Kickstarter, eventually raising over 300% of the original funding goal.
 In 2021, Willis obtained the trademark for Gold Key Comics.

 Political activism

+Willis was an activist in the Connecticut Tea Party movement starting in 2009, and acted as the head of its 4th Congressional district campaign.
+He caused a rift internally after threatening to vote Republicans out of office.
+Willis received the nomination from the Republican Party for State Representative in the 105th District of Connecticut in 2014.

-Willis has said he identifies as socially liberal and fiscally conservative.
+In 2021, Willis told Ars Technica that he identifies as socially liberal and fiscally conservative.